tcwong2024/CE7-M3-Retrieve-AWS-Secret/README.md

-## Learn how to retreive AWS secrets and parameters store value
+## Learn how to retrieve AWS secrets and parameters store value

 1. Create a Github repository and clone locally.
 2. Add repository secrets and variables for Github action to login AWS.